mathias-brandewinder/mathias-brandewinder.github.io/_posts/2021-04-05-fsharp-spring-embedders-graph-layout.md

 The idea here is that I want to apply a force to a `Point`, the target, from a particular origin, another `Point`.
 The result should be a `Direction`, describing where that force pushes or pulls, and how strongly (the length of the direction).

-Let's apply this to our example, the Fruchterman-Reingold algorithm.
+Let's apply this to the Fruchterman-Reingold algorithm.
 Two nodes that are connected attract each other, by a force `fa(d) = d^2`, proportional to the square of their distance `d`.
 That is easy enough to implement, using object expressions:

 ``` fsharp
 let attraction = {